-As well as the support from your baby's medical team, you may find our 'Looking After' guides helpful.
-These talk about the practical side of caring for a child who has 5q SMA.
-They have been written with both parents / carers of children who have SMA and expert healthcare professionals.
+As well as the support from your child's medical team, you may find our 'Looking After' guides helpful.
+These talk about the practical side of caring for a child who has 5q

+SMA who has been recently diagnosed.
+They have been written with both parents and carers of children who have SMA and expert healthcare professionals.

 There is great variation in how children are individually impacted by SMA.
-Similarly, there are great variations in how they are responding and developing if they are receiving drug treatment.
-You may find that only some of the information is relevant for your baby.
+Similarly, there are great variations in how they are responding and developing if they are receiving drug treatment. you may find that only some of the information is relevant for your child.
 Your clinician can help guide you:

-- SMA Type 1 Looking after your child who has had a recent diagnosis > - SMA Type 2 Looking after your child who has had a recent diagnosis >
+- SMA Type 2 Looking after your child who has had a recent diagnosis > - SMA Type 3 Looking after your child who has had a recent diagnosis >

-We have information about other rarer forms of SMA on our website > but regret that as these conditions are very rare, we do not have specific 'Looking After' guides for them.
-If your child has recently been diagnosed with a rarer form of SMA, our Support Team > is here if you have any questions or would like to talk things through.
+We have information about other rarer forms of SMA on our website >.
+We regret that as these conditions are very rare, we do not have specific 'Looking After' guides for them.
+If your child has recently been diagnosed with a rarer form of SMA, then our Support Team > is here if you have any questions or would like to talk things through.

-We also have a wide range of information about all aspects of life that may be useful in the Children's section of Living With SMA >.
+We also have a wide range of information about all aspects of life that may be useful: